 Alcoholism Rehab Center in Idaho

-- Escaping stress or problems – Alcohol slows down the central nervous system (CNS) and causes relaxing feelings.
-While alcohol can reduce stress and anxiety, it is temporary and leads to more problems.
+- Escaping stress or problems: Alcohol slows down the central nervous system (CNS) and causes relaxing feelings.
+But while drinking alcohol can reduce stress and anxiety, it is temporary and leads to more problems.

-- Accessibility – Alcohol is everywhere.
-It is also a widely accepted activity.
-For this reason, many people ignore the risks and negative health effects.
+- Accessibility: Alcohol is legal in most areas and can be purchased in stores, not in a back alley or at a dealer’s house.
+Drinking alcohol is also a widely accepted activity.
+For this reason, many people may not see the risks and negative health effects of regular drinking.

 Contact Eagle Creek Ranch